AmerZuher/Super-Image-Quality-Enhancer/README.md

 >
 > Please be aware that the model's performance may vary due to our limited resources.
 It is recommended to create and test your own model within the app for optimal results.
 >
-# Thank you for your time.
+# Thanks for your time.